IBM-Cloud/docs/services/Cloudant/guides/replication_guide.md

 ```
 {:codeblock}

-The source and target need not be on the same account.
+The source and target do not need to be on the same account.
 The source and target database names do not need to match.
 You must be authorized to access both the source and target,
 and you must be authorized to write to the target.

+<div id="do-i-run-replication-on-the-source-or-the-destination-"></div>

-## Do I run replication on the source or the destination?
+## Is replication run on the source or the destination?

-Replication can be initiated at either the source or the destination end.
+Replication can be started at either the source or the destination end.
-This means that you can decide whether account A is pushing data to account B,
+This choice means that you can decide whether account A is pushing data to account B,
 or account B is pulling data from account A.
 In some cases,
 it might not be possible to run replication in either configuration,
 for example when one account is behind a firewall.
 Replication happens over HTTP or HTTPS and so no non-standard ports need be opened.
-The decision as to which device initiates replication is yours.
+The decision as to which device starts replication is yours.

+<div id="how-do-i-initiate-replication-via-the-cloudant-api-"></div>

-## How do I initiate replication via the Cloudant API?
+## How to start replication by using the Cloudant API

-Every Cloudant account has a special database called `_replicator`,
+Every Cloudant account has a special database that is called `_replicator`,
 into which replication jobs can be inserted.
-Simply add a document into the `_replicator` database to initiate replication.
+Add a document into the `_replicator` database to start replication.
-The document describes the required replication,
+The document describes the wanted replication,
 and contains the following fields:

 Field           | Purpose
 ----------------|--------
-`_id`           | Supplying an `_id` field is optional, but can be useful in order to identify replication tasks.
+`_id`           | Supplying an `_id` field is optional, but can be useful to identify replication tasks.
 Cloudant generates a value for you if you do not supply one.
 `source`        | The URL of the source Cloudant database, including login credentials.
 `target`        | The URL of the destination Cloudant database, including login credentials.
 `create_target` | (Optional) Determine whether to create the destination database if it doesn't exist yet.

-_Example of starting a replication job, using HTTP:_
+_Example of using HTTP to start a replication job:_

 ```http
 POST /_replicator HTTP/1.1